huaweicloud/terraform-provider-huaweicloud/docs/data-sources/images_image.md

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of the image.

-* `flavor_id` - (Optional, String) Specifies the ECS flavor ID used to filter out available public image.
-You can specify only one flavor ID.
-You can specify only an ECS flavor ID and cannot specify a BMS flavor ID.
+* `flavor_id` - (Optional, String) Specifies the ECS flavor ID used to filter out available images.
+  You can specify only one flavor ID and only ECS flavor ID is valid, BMS flavor is not supported.

 ## Attributes Reference